 Mercury Concerns and Tuna

-At the same time, research shows that tuna contains mercury, which accumulates in larger fish that are higher on the food chain.
-For most people, the fish doesn't contain enough mercury to be a concern, but there are certain groups of people where it may pose an issue—specifically, pregnant women, nursing women, babies, and young children.
+For most healthy adults, eating tuna once or twice a week doesn't present a health concern.
+However, experts suggest that women in their childbearing years, who are pregnant or nursing, and young children all limit their tuna intake.
+One species, bigeye tuna, should be avoided entirely.
 That's because mercury can be especially toxic to a developing child's nervous system.
 The risk is dose-dependent, meaning that babies and children exposed to more mercury are more at risk for problems.
 Mercury can pass between a mother and her unborn baby.

 If you're pregnant or nursing, you should limit your consumption of tuna, and if you have a baby or young child, you should limit that child's consumption.

 According to 2017 guidelines from the U.S. Food and Drug Administration (FDA), women who are pregnant or nursing, planning to become pregnant, or babies and young children should completely avoid seven types of fish that are extremely high in mercury: shark, swordfish, king mackerel, marlin, orange roughy, tilefish (from the Gulf of Mexico) and bigeye tuna.
-Note that other types of tuna are not on this list.
+Something else you may want to consider is that light, canned tuna has far less mercury than canned, white albacore tuna.

-The women and children who are at risk can eat up to 12 ounces (two servings) per week of fish and shellfish known to be lower in mercury content.
+Women who are at risk can eat up to 12 ounces (two servings) per week of fish and shellfish known to be lower in mercury content.
 These include canned light tuna, shrimp, salmon, pollock, and catfish.
-They should, however, limit themselves to 6 ounces (one serving) per week of Albacore/white tuna (canned, fresh, or frozen) and yellowfin tuna.
+They should, however, limit themselves to around 4 ounces (one serving) per week of Albacore/white tuna (canned, fresh, or frozen) and yellowfin tuna.
+This is the amount that a small (5.5 ounces) can of tuna yields after draining.
+The FDA says children can eat 1 ounce at age 2, and increase with age up to 4 ounces at age 11.

 The bottom line is, tuna (like most things) is good in moderation and not good in excess.
 If you enjoy tuna, you can include it as a healthy food in your diet.
 Just make sure not to overdo it, especially if you fall into one of the at-risk groups.